benjackson3811/yachtclub/README.md

 The below user stories have been defined for the project.

-#### Navigation
+#### Navigation and Authentication
-- [] Navigation: As a user I can view a navbar from every page so that I can navigate easily between pages.
+- [&check;] Navigation: As a user I can view a navbar from every page so that I can navigate easily between pages.
-- [] Routing: As a user I can navigate through pages quickly so that I can view content seamlessly without page refresh

-#### Authentication and account creation
-- [] Authentication - Sign up: As a user I can create a new account so that I can access all the features for signed up users.
+- [&check;] Authentication - Sign up: As a user I can create a new account so that I can access all the features for signed up users.
-- [] Authentication - Sign in: As a user I can sign in to the app so that I can access functionality for logged in users.
+- [&check;] Authentication - Sign in: As a user I can sign in to the app so that I can access functionality for logged in users.

-- [] Authentication - Logged in Status: As a user I can tell if I am logged in or not so that I can log in if I need to.
-- [] Authentication - Refreshing access tokens: As a user I can maintain my logged-in status until I choose to log out.
-- [] Avatar: As a user I can view user's avatars so that I can easily identify other website users.
+---
 #### Trips
-- [] Create Trips: As a user I can create a Trip / post so that I can share my images of a recent Yacht club trip!
+- [&check;] Create Trips: As a user I can create a Trip / post so that I can share my images of a recent Yacht club trip!
-- [] View a Trip: As a user I can view the details of a single trip picture so that I can learn more about it.
+- [&check;] View a Trip: As a user I can view the details of a single trip picture so that I can learn more about it.
-- [] Like a Trip: As a  user I can like a shared trip so that I can show my support for the trip that interest me.
+- [&check;] Like a Trip: As a  user I can like a shared trip so that I can show my support for the trip that interest me.
-- [] Edit a Trip: As a users, i can edit a trip/ post title and description if i need to update a detail.
+- [&check;] Edit a Trip: As a users, i can edit a trip/ post title and description if i need to update a detail.
-- [] Delete a Trip: As a user I can delete a Trip / post so that no one can view the picture.
+- [&check;] Delete a Trip: As a user I can delete a Trip / post so that no one can view the picture.
-- [] Search: As a user, I can search for specific trips/ users/ keywords, so that I can find specific details/ trips / user profiles I am most interested in.
+- [&check;] Search: As a user, I can search for specific trips/ users/ keywords, so that I can find specific details/ trips / user profiles I am most interested in.

-#### The Trips Page
-- [] View most recent Trips: As a user I can view all the most recent Trips, the most recently created shown first so that I am up to date with the newest content.
-- [] Liked trips: As a logged in user I can view the trips I liked so that I can find the trips I enjoy the most
-- [] Followed users: As a logged in user I can view content filtered by users I follow so that I can keep up to date with content.
+---

 #### Comments
-- [] Create a comment: As a logged in user I can add comments to a post so that I can share my thoughts about the trip.
+- [&check;] Create a comment: As a logged in user I can add comments to a post so that I can share my thoughts about the trip.
-- [] View comments: As a user I can read comments on trips/ posts so that I can read what other users think about the trips/ posts.
+- [&check;] View comments: As a user I can read comments on trips/ posts so that I can read what other users think about the trips/ posts.
 - [] Delete comments: As an owner of a comment I can delete my comment so that I can control removal of my comment from the application
-- [] Edit a comment: As an owner of a comment I can edit my comment so that I can fix or update my existing comment
+- [&check;] Edit a comment: As an owner of a comment I can edit my comment so that I can fix or update my existing comment

 #### The Profile Page
-- [] Profile page: As a user I can view other users profiles so that I can see their posts and learn more about them
+- [&check;] Profile page: As a user I can view other users profiles so that I can see their posts and learn more about them
-- [] Most followed profiles: As a user I can see a list of the most followed profiles so that I can see which profiles are popular
+- [&check;] Most followed profiles: As a user I can see a list of the most followed profiles so that I can see which profiles are popular
-- [] User profile - user stats: As a user I can view statistics about a specific user: bio, number of posts, follows and users followed so that I can learn more about them
+- [&check;] User profile - user stats: As a user I can view statistics about a specific user: bio, number of posts, follows and users followed so that I can learn more about them
-- [] Follow/Unfollow a user: As a logged in user I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed
+- [&check;] Follow/Unfollow a user: As a logged in user I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed
 - [] View all trips created by a specific user: As a user I can view all the trips created by a specific user so that I can catch up on their created trips, or decide I want to follow them
 - [] Edit profile: As a logged in user I can edit my profile so that I can change my profile picture and bio
-- [] Update username and password: As a logged in user I can update my username and password so that I can change my display name and keep my profile secure
+- [&check;] Update username and password: As a logged in user I can update my username and password so that I can change my display name and keep my profile secure

 ---
 ### Structure